Melville Corporation: Restructuring and break up

 Beginning in the early 1990s, Melville was under pressure to reorganize and shed its diverse portfolio.
 Many of the chains the company operated were underperforming.
 In 1992, the company announced plans for a significant restructuring, where 800 stores would be closed, including 390 of the 730 Thom McAn locations, 240 Kay Bee shops, and 75 Linen 'n Things stores.
 Its CVS division also exited the state of California by selling 85 stores to American Stores.
 In 1993, Chess King was sold to Merry-Go-Round and Accessory Lady was sold to Woolworth.
 Harvey Rosenthal, president and chief executive of the company's CVS drugstore unit, was named president and chief operating officer of Melville at the beginning of 1994.

-In October 1995, Melville made its first big move as part of a review of its operations, selling Marshalls to TJX Co. for $550 million.
+In October 1995, Melville made its first big move as part of a review of its operations, selling Marshalls to TJX Companies for $550 million.
 Days later, the company finally unveiled its plan to split into multiple companies.
 Melville would retain CVS, Linen 'n Things, and Bob's Stores, while FootAction, Thom McAn, and Meldisco were spun off as a new shoe company, later named Footstar.
 As part of this process, all Thom McAn stores were either converted to FootAction name or closed.
 Kay-Bee was to be spun off as separate company, but was ultimately sold to Consolidated Stores for $315 million in March 1996.
 The company's Wilson division was sold to its management team in May.
 In June, the company sold its This End Up furniture chain to an investor group.
 Melville officially changed its name to CVS Corporation and began trading under its new name that fall.
 In November, the company spun off Linen 'n Things though an IPO.
 In November 1997, CVS sold Bob's Stores, its final non-drugstore asset.